rjcragg/FME-Desktop-Basic-Training-Manual/README.md

-# FME-Desktop-Basic-Training-Manual
+# FME Desktop Basic Training Manual
-A repository for the FME Desktop Basic Training Manual in MarkDown format
+This is a basic training course for FME Desktop